 Won the Grand Prize at the 4th Asian Art Biennale, Bangladesh.
 Started “Asobijutsu,” a workshop for children, which teaches the joy of art as a pastime.

 Studied at Tokyo Arts University and Ecole du Louvre.
 In 2000, awarded Chevalier de L'Ordre des Arts et des Lettres.
 Jury of International Coin Design Competition by Japan Mint.
 Held the "One-Man Hasegawa Sculpture Exhibit" in Paris 2011 and 2014.
 Guest artist at Salon Réalités Nouvelles and MADI.

 Permanent collection of MUS'EE D'ART MODERNE ET D'ART CONTEMPORAIN NICE.

 Occupation: International motor journalist

-Based in Tokyo, Lyon commentates on industry trends and pens new-car test drive reports for leading car publications in the U.S., the U.K., Germany, Italy, Australia and Japan.
-He is co-chairman of the World Car Awards and juror for Japan Car of the Year.
+Based in Tokyo, Lyon writes on industry trends and pens automotive-related stories for publications in the U.S, Europe, Australia and Japan.
+He also hosts NHK World’s car show “Samurai Wheels.”
+He is chairman of World Car Awards.

 Contributed political manga to newspapers for approximately 15 years from 1976.
 Won the Minister’s Award at the 1984 International Biennial of Sports Manga in Ancona, Italy.